Digital Thread in Life Sciences: The Future of Product Innovation

 Key Elements of the Digital Thread

-Susan takes a deep breath.
-She knows that the strong digital infrastructure at Kuality Kare will help her team quickly get this new product to market and support patients in crisis.
+Because Kuality Kare is quite advanced in investing in digital transformation, leaders like Susan know that the strong digital infrastructure will help her team quickly get this new product to market and support patients in crisis.

 Susan has prioritized critical aspects of the digital thread important to her business (and her product development focus) at this time, but she understands that there is more work ahead in Kuality Kare’s digital transformation journey.

 For the next phase, Susan has the goal of eliminating paper-based tracking systems on the factory floor and has the following digital capabilities on her radar: